 Changes to the General Biosecurity Direction

-Effective from Tuesday 19 September the Bee Movement Restriction Area as declared in the General Biosecurity Direction will be reduced from a radius of 10km to 5km around the original detection site.
+- Effective from Wednesday 29 November the Bee Movement Restriction Area (BMRA) as declared in the General Biosecurity Direction will be reduced from a radius of 5km to 1.5km around the original detection site.
 A map can be seen here: Bee Movement Restriction Area interactive map

-Unfiltered Tasmanian honey can be moved into the 5km Restriction Area.
-Beekeepers can bring honey harvested outside of the Restriction Area into the Restriction Area for processing and distribution.
-Members of the public can also bring raw Tasmanian honey and honeycomb purchased outside of the Restriction Area back into the Restriction Area for consumption.
+- Unfiltered Tasmanian honey can be moved into the 1.5km BMRA.
+Beekeepers can bring honey harvested outside of the BMRA into the BMRA for processing and distribution.
+Members of the public can also bring raw Tasmanian honey and honeycomb purchased outside of the BMRA back into the BMRA for consumption.

 Information on the moratorium